engineyard/ey-docs/pages/bundler-tips-for-appcloud.md

-# Bundler Tips for AppCloud
+# Bundler Tips for Cloud

 At Engine Yard, we advocate for the use of Bundler in users' applications, mainly because it makes dependency management very easy.
 Avrohom Katz wrote a